Partners In Health: Other locations

-Peru
+Perú

 Since 1996, PIH's sister organization in Peru, Socios En Salud (SES), has been providing medical services in Lima.
 Based in the northern Lima district of Carabayllo, SES is now Peru's largest non-governmental health care organization, serving an estimated population of 700,000 inhabitants, many of whom have fled from poverty and political violence in Peru's countryside.
 As a valued partner to Peru's Ministry of Health, SES has also influenced national policies for prevention and treatment of multidrug-resistant tuberculosis and HIV and provides important training and support to help implement those policies nationwide.

 SES also provides a variety of services.
 SES provides food baskets, transportation, lodging and other forms of support for impoverished patients.
 The project also provides opportunities for income generation projects, job skills training, and small business loans.
-One example is Mujeres Unidas ("Women United"), a cooperative workshop that participates in crafts fairs in Peru and has sold handicrafts as far away as the United States, Japan and Switzerland.
+One example is Mujeres Unidas ("Women United"), a cooperative workshop that participates in crafts fairs in Peru and has sold handicrafts as far as the United States, Japan and Switzerland.